Woodland ActivitiesFire- lighting - no matches!

-Jan’s Hut is the focus of the forest area where young people learn about themselves and the forest habitat through a range of hands-on experiences.
+Jan's Hut is the focus of this forest area where young people learn about themselves and the forest habitat through a range of hands-on experiences.

 In addition there are a range of experiential environmental education activities sited around the woodland that help develop understanding of concepts such as food chains.